iMikie/Semantic-UI-Rails/README.md

 * **`therubyracer`** <br>
 This embeds Google's V8 javascript engine into Ruby.
 * **`less-rails-semantic_ui`**
 There are several gems out there for semantic UI.
 I chose [Semantic-UI-Rails-LESS](https://github.com/Semantic-Org/Semantic-UI-Rails-LESS/blob/master/README.md) because it appears to be created by the authors of Semantic-UI.  `'~> 2.0.7.0'` is the most recent version number as of when I wrote this.
 Work is ongoing and active.
-This is the only gem I could find that allows theming.
+Besides this is the only gem I could find that allows theming and eventually I want to do that.
 * **`utoprefixer-rails`** <br>
 This gem is required by **`less-rails-semantic_ui`**.
 The Have you seen CSS with lines like: `:-webkit-full-screen a`.
 That's browser specific CSS code.
 Autoprefixer is a CSS processor that uses a database which tracks browser specific code and modifies the output CSS.